Meet Coach

 The “if I don’t see a way I’ll make a way” mindset.

-Personally I wanted more muscle.
-Professionally I had/have to be as well-versed as possible for my clients.
-The work ethic that had me forcing myself to make 100 shots per day in high school didn’t die, it was transferred.
+The work ethic that forced me to make 100 shots per day didn’t die, it transferred.

 Muscle ANd Mentality Explained